 On September 27, 2019, PCR closed and acquired certain assets in exchange for assuming certain liabilities of Perry County Coal, LLC and a cash payment of \$1.
 The preliminary fair values of the asset retirement obligation liabilities assumed were determined to be \$2,009,181.
-Additional assumed liabilities total \$3,036,987, of which \$1,067,000 of the assumed liabilities are in negotiation as of the report date.
+Additional assumed liabilities total \$1,994,727.
 The liabilities assumed do not require fair value readjustments.

 The assets acquired do not represent a business as defined in FASB AS 805-10-20 due to their classification as a single asset.
 Accordingly, the assets acquired are initially recognized at the consideration paid, which was the liabilities assumed and a cash payment of \$1, including direct acquisition costs, of which there were none.
 The cost is allocated to the group of assets acquired based on their relative fair value.
-Because the transaction closed near the end of the reporting quarter the values assigned are provisional as of December 31, 2019 while the company continues to gather information, including evaluations of mining permits, discovery of assumed unsecured payables and timing and extent of end of mine life cost.
+Because the transaction closed near the end of the reporting quarter the values assigned were provisional as of December 31, 2019 while the company continues to gather information, including evaluations of mining permits, discovery of assumed unsecured payables and timing and extent of end of mine life cost.
+As of September 30, 2020, the values assigned were deemed final.

 The assets acquired and liabilities assumed of Perry County Coal, LLC were as follows at the purchase date: